I have recently retired and now hold the position of Visiting Professor in the School.

-I have major responsibilities for two EU-FP7 research projects in the Middle East (see Research).
+From 2009-15 I have had major responsibilities for two EU-FP7 research projects in the Middle East (see Research).

-I currently represent Newcastle University in the Public Health Foundation of India - UK Consortium, a major research capacity building programme in public health funded by the Wellcome Trust (coordinated within the UK by the London School of Hygiene and Tropical Medicine).
+From 2009-14 I represented Newcastle University in the Public Health Foundation of India - UK Consortium, a major research capacity building programme in public health funded by the Wellcome Trust (coordinated within the UK by the London School of Hygiene and Tropical Medicine).

 MA in Social Anthropology, University of Edinburgh, 1973

 PhD in Social Anthropology, University of Durham, 1982

 1. Anthropology of health and medicine; inequalities in health; social implications of chronic illness; health systems in developing countries.